Anaconda (Python distribution): Overview

 Anaconda distribution comes with over 300 packages automatically installed, and over 7,500 additional open-source packages can be installed from the Anaconda repository as well as the Conda package and virtual environment manager.
 It also includes a GUI, Anaconda Navigator, as a graphical alternative to the command-line interface (CLI).

 Conda was developed to address dependency conflicts native to the pip package manager, which would automatically install any dependent Python packages without checking for conflicts with previously installed packages (until its version 20.3, which later implemented consistent dependency resolution).
 The Conda package manager's historical differentiation analyzed and resolved these installation conflicts.

-Anaconda is a distribution of the Python and R programming languages for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
+Anaconda is a distribution of the Python programming language (and previously also R) for scientific computing (data science, machine learning applications, large-scale data processing, predictive analytics, etc.), that aims to simplify package management and deployment.
 Anaconda distribution includes data-science packages suitable for Windows, Linux, and macOS.
 Other company products include Anaconda Free, and subscription-based Starter, Business and Enterprise.
 Anaconda's business tier offers Package Security Manager.

 Package versions in Anaconda are managed by the package management system Conda, which was spun out as a separate open-source package as useful both independently and for applications other than Python.
 There is also a small, bootstrap version of Anaconda called Miniconda, which includes only Conda, Python, the packages they depend on, and a small number of other packages.

 Open source packages can be individually installed from the Anaconda repository, Anaconda Cloud (anaconda.org), or the user's own private repository or mirror, using the conda install command.
 Anaconda, Inc. compiles and builds the packages available in the Anaconda repository itself, and provides binaries for Windows 32/64 bit, Linux 64 bit and MacOS 64-bit (Intel, Apple Silicon).
 Anything available on PyPI may be installed into a Conda environment using pip, and Conda will keep track of what it has installed and what pip has installed.
 Custom packages can be made using the conda build command, and can be shared with others by uploading them to Anaconda Cloud, PyPI or other repositories.

 The default installation of Anaconda2 includes Python 2.7 and Anaconda3 includes Python 3.7.
 However, it is possible to create new environments that include any version of Python packaged with Conda.